-In March 2016, the Company entered into a Master Services Agreement with Axtria, Inc. ("Axtria").
-In March 2016, the Company entered into a statement of work totaling approximately \$104 under which Axtria would provide certain sales and marketing analytics to the Company.
-In February 2017, the Company entered into a separate statement of work totaling approximately \$1,400 under which Axtria would provide data warehouse implementation, operations and maintenance support services to the Company.
-Jaswinder Chadha, co-founder and CEO of Axtria, is also a member of the Company's Board of Directors and a cousin to the Company's Executive Chairman of the Board of Directors and former President and CEO.
-In the three months ended March 31, 2017, payments paid to Axtria were \$388 under the 2017 statement of work.
-In the three months ended March 31, 2017, the Company has expensed to sales and marketing \$577 under the 2017 statement of work for sales and marketing analytics.
-On July 20, 2017, the Company terminated the 2017 and 2016 statements of work with Axtria.
-As of March 31, 2018 and December 31, 2017, there were no amounts due in accounts payable to Axtria.
+In July 2017, the Company terminated a service arrangement with Axtria, Inc. ("Axtria"), a company that provided data warehouse implementation, operations and maintenance support services to the Company.
+Jaswinder Chadha, cofounder and CEO of Axtria, is also a member of the Company's Board of Directors and a cousin to the Company's Executive Chairman of the Board of Directors and former President and CEO.
+During the six months ended June 30, 2017, the Company incurred expenses of \$946.
+As of June 30, 2018 and December 31, 2017, there were no amounts due to Axtria.

 Since 2014, the Company has engaged Wilmer Cutler Pickering Hale and Dorr LLP ("WilmerHale") to provide legal services to the Company, including with respect to general corporate, finance, securities law, regulatory and licensing matters.
 The Company's former Chief Medical Officer, Jonathan H. Talamo, M.D., who served as Chief Medical Officer from July 2016 until his resignation in June 2017, is married to a partner at WilmerHale, who has not participated in providing legal services to the Company.
-The Company incurred fees for legal services rendered by WilmerHale of \$1,578 and \$285 for the three months ended March 31, 2018 and 2017, respectively.
-As of March 31, 2018 and December 31, 2017, there was \$1,008 and \$194, respectively, recorded in accounts payable for WilmerHale.
-As of March 31, 2018 and December 31, 2017, there was \$547 and \$80, respectively, recorded in accrued expenses for WilmerHale.
+The Company incurred fees for legal services rendered by WilmerHale of \$489 for the six months ended June 30, 2017.
+As of December 31, 2017, there was \$194 recorded in accounts payable to WilmerHale.
+As of December 31, 2017, there was \$80 recorded in accrued expenses for WilmerHale.

 Since October 2017, the Company has engaged McCarter English LLP ("McCarter") to provide legal services to the Company, including with respect to intellectual property matters.
 The Company's Senior Vice President, Technical Operations, Kevin Hanley, who joined the Company in January 2018, is married to a partner at McCarter, who has not participated in providing legal services to the Company.
-The Company incurred fees for legal services rendered by McCarter of \$93 for the three months ended March 31, 2018.
-As of March 31, 2018, there was \$38, recorded in accrued expenses for McCarter.
+The Company incurred fees for legal services rendered by McCarter of \$120 and \$210 for the three and six months ended June 30, 2018, respectively.
+As of June 30, 2018, there was \$35, recorded in accrued expenses for McCarter.